-Find Your Path is a student-volunteer-run, registered non-profit that aims to help Black youth and first-generation students realize their academic potential through creating engaging, restorative and Afrocentric educational programming and providing annual scholarships for graduating students.
+Find Your Path is a student-run, registered non-profit that aims to help Black youth and first-generation students realize their academic potential through creating engaging, restorative and Afrocentric educational programming and providing annual scholarships for graduating students.

 Theory Of Change